-Air safety.
-Part 139 [] Other (explain)

-Certification Inspector concur.
-Yes [] No [] Date

-Air security.
-Part 107 [] Part 108 [] Other (explain)

-CASFO concur.
-Yes [] No [] Date

-Competition.
-Competition Plan [] Other (explain)

-Congestion.
-Current [] or Anticipated []

-LOI[] FAA BCA [] FAA Airport Capacity Enhancement Plan

-Other (explain)

-Noise.
-65 LDN [] Other (explain)

-Project does not qualify under "significant contribution " rules.
+FOR FAA USE Air safety.
+Part 139 [] Other (explain) Certification Inspector concur.
+Yes [] No [] Date Air security.
+Part 107 [] Part 108 [] Other (explain) CASFO concur.
+Yes [] No [] Date Competition.
+Competition Plan [] Other (explain) Congestion: Current [] or Anticipated [] LOI [] FAA BCA [] FAA Airport Capacity Enhancement Plan Other (explain) Other (explain) Noise.
+65 LDN [] Other (explain) Project does not qualify under "significant contribution "rules.
 Quantitative and qualitative analysis of significant contribution option chosen by public agency.
-If analysis is based on a source other than this PFC application, list the source(s) of data and attach the relevant documentation used to make this finding.

-How does this project address the deficiency sited by the public agency?
+If analysis is based on a source other than this PFC application, list the source(s) of data and attach the relevant documentation used to make this finding. of data and attach the relevant documentation used to make this finding How does this project address the deficiency sited by the public agency?
 If competition is the chosen option, provide the FAA's analysis of any barriers to competition at the airport.

-10. Project Objective:

-The project will prevent the formation of Foreign Object Damage (FOD) that could damage aircraft engines, potentially causing them to fail and endanger aircraft, operators, and passengers.
-While no FOD has yet been reported, the Pavement Condition Report indicates the likelihood of this occurring.
-Therefore, this project meets the PFC objective of preserving the safety of GYY's airfield as well as preserving the capacity of the terminal area and general aviation aircraft parking apron.

-- Safety, Preserve [] Enhance []

-- Security, Preserve [] Enhance []

-- Capacity, Preserve [] Enhance []

-Furnish opportunity for enhanced competition between or among air carriers at the airport

-Mitigate noise impacts resulting from aircraft operations at the airport
+10. Project Objective: The project will prevent the formation of Foreign Object Damage (FOD) that could damage aircraft engines, potentially causing them to fail and endanger aircraft operators, and passengers.
+While no FOD has yet been reported, the Pavemen Condition Report indicates the likelihood of this occurring.
+Therefore, this project meets the PFC objective of preserving the safety of GYY's airfield as well a preserving the capacity of the terminal area and general aviation aircraft parking apron.
+FOR FAA USE Safety, Preserve [] Enhance [] Security, Preserve [] Enhance [] Capacity, Preserve [] Enhance [] Furnish opportunity for enhanced competition between or among air carriers at the airport Mitigate noise impacts resulting from aircraft operations at the airport

-Project does not meet any PFC objectives (explain)
+Project does not meet any PFC objectives (explain) Finding Current deficiency.

-Finding

-Current deficiency.
 List the source(s) of data used to make this finding if it is not a part of the PFC application.

-Address adequacy of issues.

-11. Project Justification:

-The existing apron pavement is severely cracked and broken and has a Pavement Condition Index (PCI) rating of Very Poor to Poor and is far beyond its useful life.
+Address adequacy of issues!
+11. Project Justification: The existing apron pavement is severely cracked and broken and has a Pavement Condition Index (PCI) rating of Very Poor to Poor and is far beyond its useful life.
 There are many areas that are approaching complete failure and repair and maintenance of the pavement is beyond the administration's capabilities.
 The completion of this project will avoid potential failure that could result in damage to aircraft or the creation of Foreign Object Debris (FOD), thereby enhancing the safety of the Airport.
 Upon completion, this project will result with a pavement that will have an extended life exceeding 20 years.

-FOR FAA USE Define how the project accomplishes PFC Objective(s)

-Explain how project is cost-effective compared to other reasonable and timely means to accomplish this objective(s)

-Based on informed opinion or published FAA guidance, specify how the cost of the project is reasonable compared to the capacity, safety, security, noise and/or competition benefits attributable to the project.
+FOR FAA USE Define how the project accomplishes PFC Objective(s) Explain how project is cost-effective compared to other reasonable and timely means to accomplish this objective(s) Based on informed opinion or published FAA guidance, specify how the cost of the project is reasonable compared to the capacity, safety, security noise and/or competition benefits attributable to the project.
 Include citation for any documents that are not a part of this PFC application.

-If analysis is based on a source other than this PFC application, list the source(s) of data and attach the relevant documentation used to make this finding.

-Discuss any non-economical benefits which are not captured above

-Project Eligibility: Indicate project eligibility by checking the appropriate category below. [] Development eligible under AIP criteria (paragraph of Order 5100.38 or PGL); [] Planning eligible under AIP criteria (paragraph of Order 5100.38 or PGL);
+If analysis is based on a source other than this PFC application, list the source(s) of data and attach the relevant documentation used to make this finding Discuss any non-economical benefits which are not captured above.
+Project Eligibility: Indicate project eligibility by checking the appropriate category below.
+Development eligible under AIP criteria (paragraph of Order 5100.38 or PGL); La Maria - 10